Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

     - LoanAcctInfo/LoanBilling/ACHPayerId
     - LoanAcctInfo/LoanBilling/Desc

-- Fixed the issue with the following fields, which were not getting modified as per the request:
+- We resolved an issue to correctly display the RevolvingLoanInd and RevolvingLoanCode values in the response<br>
+**Impacted Fields:**
-    - RevolvingLoanInd (LoanAcctInfo/RevolvingLoanInd)
+  - LoanAcctInfo/RevolvingLoanInd
-    - RevolvingLoanCode (LoanAcctInfo/RevolvingLoanInd)
+  - LoanAcctInfo/RevolvingLoanCode

-- Fixed the issue in the "LoanAcctInfo/HomeMortgageDisclosure/HAMPData/EffDt" field so that the modified effective date is returned in the Get Account-LOAN API
+- Effective date for the home mortgage now correctly updates in the UI.
+Earlier, effective date value was showing different value in the UI<br>
+**Impacted Field:**
+  - LoanAcctInfo/HomeMortgageDisclosure/HAMPData/EffDt

 - Fixed the error that occurred while modifying the "ClientDefined" aggregate in the requests.
 Updated the field description of the "LoanAcctInfo/ClientDefinedData/DataLength" field

+- This API now correctly updates the information of the responsible branch, credit risk, and NAICS<br>
+**Impacted Fields:**
+  - LoanAcctInfo/ResponsibleBranch
+  - LoanAcctInfo/CreditRisk
+  - LoanAcctInfo/NAICS

 <span style="font-size: 22px; ">Add Account Collateral Relationship</span> *API Explorer > Accounts > Account Collateral Service*